Baptiste-Wllme/Chic-Dressing/wp-content/plugins/nginx-helper/readme.txt

 == Upgrade Notice ==

-= 2.2.2 =
+= 2.2.3 =
-Nginx Helper 2.2.2, Add new "rt_nginx_helper_after_purge_all" action and fixes issues where settings not saved because the button's value localized (for any language) and "Custom Purge URL" option displays previous value.
+Nginx Helper 2.2.3, Fix performance issue when saving nav menus, purging date archives for CPTs, purge page and post URLs when the post is trashed and passes the URL being purged in "rt_nginx_helper_purge_cached_file" hook as parameter.